 Make sure you state in your submission whether you want to speak at the hearing.
 You don't have to, and while speaking at a hearing can help highlight what you said in your submission, your submission is just as valid if you don't speak.
 If you do speak at a hearing, you will only be able to talk about issues you have included in your written submission.

-EEZ and Continental Shelf Act
+Making a submission on an EEZ and Continental Shelf Act application

 What to include in your submission to help the decision-makers

-At the EPA we have a duty to ensure the decision-making process is fair, impartial and thorough.
+We have a duty to ensure the decision-making process is fair, impartial and thorough.
 To make the best decision, the decision-making committee considering a marine consent application needs to have as much relevant information as possible.
 We want to hear how an application might affect people, communities and the environment in your submission.

 We’re looking for information that may affect the outcome of a decision or what conditions could be imposed if an application is approved.
 As part of writing your submission you can draw on your local knowledge, common sense and understanding of ‘how things actually work round here’.

 A submission is not a vote for or against an application.
 By making a submission you’re not signing a petition.
 It’s what your submission says that is most important, not how many people say the same thing.
 High-quality information will help the decision-makers understand the issues under consideration.